East Africa Toolkit: Services & Supply

 Sustainability

-- Inclusion of integrated outreach activities in geography health plans by allocating budget for these activities
+- Inclusion of integrated outreach activities in geography work plans, strategic policies, and guidelines and allocating budget for these activities in the geography Costed Implementation Plan.

-- Ensure planning, management, coordination and implementation of outreach activities are led by the geography health staff
+- Planning, management, coordination, and implementation of outreach activities are led by the geography health staff.

 0 of 6 Questions completed